MortredN/Football-Explorer/README.md

 ## Built files to upload

 The built artifacts is stored in the `dist/` directory, which is ready to be uploaded to a cloud service / web hosting server.

+## Heroku

+The website built using this Angular application can be accessed through this Heroku-developed URL: `https://football-explorer.herokuapp.com/`